 - This is an unrealistic expectation, usually driven by hopes of limiting travel expenses.
 To work well together, people need to meet face-to-face occasionally.
 See "Dispersity Adversity," Point Lookout for November 6, 2002.

 If you do some of these, and you'd like to stop, tack this list on your wall.
 Track how often you catch yourself doing (or not doing) them.
 Use the energy you get from your successes to focus attention on the ones you want to stop.
-Top Next Issue
+First in this series Next in this series Top Next Issue

 - Bob Leigh